They Will Kill You Logo

 murder story

-On December 5, 2017, Castillo Villarreal was convicted and sentenced to 120 years in prison for his crimes.
+On December 5, 2017, Andrés Ulises Castillo Villarreal was sentenced to 120 years in prison for multiple counts of homicide, sexual assault, and related crimes.
+He remains incarcerated in Mexico.